SameOldSamOld/CyTOFAuroraComparison/README.md

 *plotPCCounts.R* is the R code used to create figure 1d using ggplot2.

-*percountCounts.csv* is the downloadable dataset with raw values used to calculate 95% confidence interval as requested by a reviewer.
+*/data/percountCounts.csv* is the downloadable dataset with raw values used to calculate 95% confidence interval as requested by reviewers.

+## Code to calculate f-scores